-(Published in Sify.com, on February 28, 2014, retrieved from http://www.sify.com/news/the-death-penalty-cannot-be-selective-news-columns-oc2rMIbhcjd.html)
+(Published in Sify.com, on April 18, 2014, retrieved from http://www.sify.com/news/is-there-a-saviour-between-the-devil-and-the-deep-sea-news-columns-oesiL3dbhac.html)

 Yes, there is a Modi wave.
 And while I’m not enamoured of the man, I can’t help thinking that anything would be better than the Congress coming back to power.

 Not only has the UPA’s period in governance broken all records for corruption and scams, but it has also led to Prime Minister Manmohan Singh being immortalised for all the wrong reasons.

 Here is a man who was once famous for pulling India out of economic isolation, for opening the markets up, and for allowing private players to enter an industry that was bleeding the country’s salaried class dry.